 Purpose of MRI Chest

-Assessing tumor size, extent, and involvement of surrounding tissues.
+Evaluation of tumor size, extent, and invasion of adjacent tissue.

 Vascular Assessment